dev-onejun/CSE-5334/papers/review.md

 #### C. Ranked Retrieval

 The question may arise at this point.
 "How could we match the query of the user to give results?"
 If the IR system only took boolean search, this question becomes simple.
-However, there are two problems: **1)** The most queries from users are not the type of the question answered as yes or no. **2)** Boolean queries often result in either too few (almost zero) or too many (1000s) results.
+However, there are two problems: **1)** The most queries from users are not the type of the question answered as yes or no. **2)** These boolean queries often result in either too few (almost zero) or too many (1000s) results.
 What the IR system needs is the top 10 results which users can focus on their answers.

 <!-- 1) and 2) seems to be the same goal. need to check and fix it -->
 **Ranked retrieval** gives a score based on the similiarity between queries and documents.
 The score is normally in range 0 to 1.
 The goal of **Ranked retrieval** is that **1)** the more frequent a query term in the document, the higher score the document get and **2)** the more query terms occur in the document, the higher score the document get.
 In addition, **3)** the length of the document should be considered in both rules.
 These three elements derive a conflict so that various algorithms are selected in each optimal situation;